 ADR repository — decision records with temporal markers

-Signal Layer Weights (Recommended Starting Point)
+Signal Layer Weights — Starting Point, Not Gospel

 Codebase Health: 25% — captures accumulated neglect and maintenance debt